MarioLegenda/execman/README.md

 As far as memory is concerned, every container, depending on the image that it was created from, takes between 30 and 50MB.

+# Tests

+If you want to run tests on this package, cd into the directory where you cloned the package and
+run:

+`go test -race`